 This section has presented a comprehensive approach to the selection and characterization of instrumentation for the nano active stabilization system.
-The multi-body model developed earlier proved invaluable for incorporating instrumentation components and their associated noise sources into the system analysis.
+The multi-body model created earlier served as a key tool for embedding instrumentation components and their associated noise sources within the system analysis.
 From the most stringent requirement (i.e. the specification on vertical sample motion limited to 15 nm RMS), detailed specifications for each noise source were methodically derived through dynamic error budgeting.